Transportation to Schools

 - What if my student does not qualify for school bus transportation within my home school attendance area?

-Car pooling is an effective way many parents use to get students to school.
+Remember that Students ride free on Davenport Citibus.
+Also, car pooling is an effective way many parents use to get students to school.
+Another option is to start a walking school bus, for information contact your school principal.

 - Why does my student have to walk so far to a bus stop?